thomas-tank-corp/sample-service/README.md

 $ docker-compose build
 $ docker-compose up
 ```

-## Running Locally
+## Running locally

-When running locally, you need to have a Postgres server up and running with a database created and with a Postgres ROLE that has `LOGIN` rights.
+When running locally, you must have a Postgres server up and running with a database created and with a Postgres ROLE that has `LOGIN` rights.

 After that, the server can be run with the following command:

 ```
 $ DATABASE_HOST="localhost" \
   DATABASE_NAME="product" \